Users

 • Click Add to add the permission.

 1. Click Update.
-The dialog will close and the user is updated with the new permissions.
+The dialog will close, and the user will be updated with the new permissions.

 When specific permissions are no longer needed, you can remove them while keeping other permissions intact.